james65535/james65535.github.io/content/posts/navigatingfrontendpt2.md

 **Bingo!**

 Since I'm currently working in a local testing phase I simply added the following to my Go function for serving the JSON data and like magic my React application sprang to life!
+Of course this needs to change once the serving system architecture has been defined.

 ~~~ golang
 w.Header().Set("Access-Control-Allow-Origin", "*")